PVHC Logo

 Common allergies that may increase sleep apnea risk

 Labored breathing occurs when the upper airway narrows as a result of congestion.
 This can lead to more frequent breathing disruptions, which interrupt the body’s natural sleep cycles and leave your child irritable and tired.
-Inflammation can also create a buildup of pressure that contributes to headaches, teeth grinding and an increased risk of repeated apneas.
+Inflammation can also create a buildup of pressure that contributes to headaches, teeth grinding, and an increased risk of repeated apneas.

 How to avoid sleep apnea emergencies